Gpanaritis/Handwriting-Sensor-Recognition/Readme.md

 ## Usage
 1. In `config.yml` enter your mongodb uri

+2. Don't forget to select the correct kernel on both `ipynb` files

 1. Run all cells on `aiot_dataset_creation.ipynb`

 2. Run all cells on `aiot_project_2023.ipynb`